microsoft/rnx-kit/incubator/@react-native-webapis/scan/README.md

 1. [Install Rust](https://www.rust-lang.org/learn/get-started)
 2. Build: `cargo build --release`

 A binary will be output at `target/release/scan`.
-Make not of this location, or copy the binary somewhere that you can easily access later.
+Make note of this location or copy the binary somewhere that you can easily access later.

 ## Usage